-All students will take two required courses:
+All students will take three required courses:

 Italian Language and Culture (1 credit)